 Oh, you know what the "production demands" are.
 It's the amount of work that is demanded of a student...worksheets, homework, book reports, science projects, essays, tests, tests and tests.
 As the years wear on, the ante gets upped and upped and upped like some cruel poker game.

 You have to know WHAT's going on before you figure out HOW to help.
 You can ask the school for help, but you have to know how they may respond.
 You also need to know the limitations of their evaluations.
 You can seek out a private clinician to conduct an assessment, but make sure they know the educational system and are familiar with the reading, math, writing and processing skills that need to be measured to determine which areas require remediation.
 Make sure they have significant experience conducting evaluations and have a strong referral base of educational therapists, speech and language therapists and occupational therapists and assistive technology professionals who can follow-up with specific types of evaluations to identify and provide additional support services.

 If you can't wait for an assessment because Susie is drowning, consider contacting the Association of Educational Therapists via their website aetonline to get a quick education as to the profession of educational therapy and referrals.
 You can learn a lot about pediatric speech and language therapists from their website.
-And if you are having difficulty "being heard" by school district personnel, consult the Council of Parent Advocate and Attorneys to find guidance.
+And if you are having difficulty "being heard" by school district personnel, consult the Council of Parent Attorneys and Advocates, Inc. to find guidance.

 Start recording your observations.
 Email the teachers like mad and tell them "what" it looks like to do the homework.
 Get everything in writing.
 Generate your questions.
 Be shameless.
 Ask everyone and anyone for ideas and information.
 You just can't live with the consequences.
 In 5 years, you don't want to hear that little voice saying, "I should've...."